William Harvey Carney: Civil War

 Carney joined the 54th Massachusetts Volunteer Infantry in March 1863 and was later promoted to sergeant due to his heroism and actions during the battle of Fort Wagner.

 He took part in the July 18, 1863, assault on Fort Wagner in Charleston, South Carolina.
 His actions there ultimately earned him the Medal of Honor.
 When the color guard was killed, Carney retrieved the U.S. flag and marched forward with it, despite serious wounds.
-When the Union troops were forced to retreat under fire, he struggled back across the battlefield, eventually returning to his own lines and turning over the colors to another survivor of the 54th, saying, "Boys, I only did my duty; the old flag never touched the ground!"
+When the Union troops were forced to retreat under fire, he struggled back across the battlefield (he was shot in both his right arm and leg as well as his chest, with the last shot fired barely hitting his head), and, eventually returning to his own lines and turning over the colors to another survivor of the 54th, saying, "Boys, I only did my duty; the old flag never touched the ground!"

 He received an honorable discharge due to disability from his wounds in June 1864.

-Post War
+Post-war

 After his discharge, Carney returned to New Bedford, Massachusetts, and took a job maintaining the city's streetlights.
-He then delivered mail for thirty-two years.
+He then delivered mail for 32 years.
 He was a founding vice president of the New Bedford Branch 18 of the National Association of Letter Carriers, in 1890.
 He married Susannah Williams, and they had a daughter, Clara Heronia.
 He spent a few years in California, then returned again in 1869.